 Control Scope is the last process group of project scope management.
 It is again a part of project monitoring and control process group.
 Control scope is the process of monitoring the project's status and managing changes to the scope baseline.
 This process ensures that all requested changes and recommended corrective or preventive actions are processed through the integrated change control process.

 Want to jump-start your career in Project Management?
-Start your journey into PM with Simplilearn's Project Management Certification Training Program.
+Start your journey into PM with Simplilearn's Post Graduate Program in Project Management course.
 This course will help you get started with project management's core concepts, including PMP, Agile, Scrum, and much more.
 Enroll now!